Cochran–Armitage test for trend: Application to genetics

-and the Pearson chi-squared test gives a standardized test statistic of 2.
-Thus, we obtain a stronger significance level if the weights corresponding to additive (codominant) inheritance are used.
+In this example, the one-sided p-values could only be used if it was known a priori that the A allele increased the risk of disease.
+We obtain a stronger significance level if the weights corresponding to additive (codominant) inheritance are used.
+The Pearson chi-squared test for correlation gives test statistic χ^{2} = 5.33 at df = 2, corresponding to a p-value of 0.0695.
+The Cochran-Armitage p-values above are more significant, as explained above.
 Note that for the significance level to give a p-value with the usual probabilistic interpretation, the weights must be specified before examining the data, and only one set of weights may be used.